Museu do Ipiranga

-The Museu Paulista of the University of São Paulo, commonly known as Museu do Ipiranga, is a Brazilian history museum located near the place where Emperor Pedro I proclaimed Brazil's independence on the banks of Ipiranga brook in the Southeast region of the city of São Paulo, then the "Caminho do Mar," or road to the seashore.
+The Museu Paulista of the University of São Paulo, commonly known as Museu do Ipiranga, is a Brazilian history museum located near the place where Emperor Pedro I is stated to have proclaimed Brazil's independence on the banks of the Ipiranga Brook, located in the Southeast region of the city of São Paulo — then known as the "Caminho do Mar" — or "road to the seashore".
 It contains a huge collection of furniture, documents and historically relevant artwork, especially relating to the Brazilian Empire era.

 The most famous artwork in the collection is the 1888 painting Independência ou Morte (Independence or Death) by Pedro Américo.

 A few months after the Brazilian Declaration of Independence, people started to suggest a monument on the site where the declaration took place, although they were not sure about what sort of memorial construction to build.
 In 1884, Italian architect Tommaso Gaudenzio Bezzi, who was hired to develop the project, chose to build an eclectic-styled building similar to the French Palace of Versailles with impressive and perfectly manicured gardens and fountain.

 The museum closed in August 2013 for extensive restoration and modernisation.
 In September 2022, it re-opened to the public.

 Design and construction

 In 1884, Italian architect Tommaso Gaudenzio Bezzi was chosen to design a monumental building to be built at the place where Brazilian Independence would have been proclaimed.
 The 123 m long palace was inspired by a Renaissance palace and is considered an example of Eclectic architecture.
 The museum was opened to the public on September 7, 1895, six years after the Proclamation of the Republic.
 In 1909, Belgian landscape designer Arsenio Puttermans projected the gardens around the main building, which were later redesigned by landscape designer Reinaldo Dierberger in the 1920s.

 A reorganization of the collection was instituted in 1922 by Afonso d'Escragnolle Taunay at the time of the Centenary of Independence of Brazil, with a special emphasis on the history of the state of São Paulo.
 Paintings and sculptures related to the history of Brazil were installed in the lobby, grand staircase and Great Hall.

 A satellite museum, the Republican Museum "Itu Convention" (Museu Republicano "Convenção de Itu") opened on April 18, 1923 in Itu, a city in the interior of the state of São Paulo.
-The museum is located in the family home of Almeida Prado where the Republican Party of São Paulo was founded in 1873.
+The museum is located in the family home of Almeida Prado, where the Republican Party of São Paulo was founded in 1873.
 The Itu museum remains under the administration of the Paulista Museum and has a collection that focuses on the history of Brazil in the late 19th and early 20th century.